 To support the business growth, the Group continually upgrades the infrastructure, equipment and machinery to boost efficiency and productivity and to enhance the product quality.
-The Group's capital expenditure incurred for FYE 2020 amounted to RM18 million, of which a substantial amount of about RM14 million was utilised for work in progress in construction of a new plant and progress payment made for purchase of new land under Muar Furniture Park; and remaining RM4 million for upgrading and acquiring new equipment, machineries and other assets.
+The Group's capital expenditure incurred for FYE 2022 amounted to about RM 6.9 million, of which a substantial amount of about RM 3.4 million was utilised for acquiring new equipment, machineries in new plant and upgrading existing machineries and equipment and remaining for balance payment in construction of a new plant and hostel.